 Children are naturally curious and often wonder how things work.
 Usually, they display this curiosity by asking questions, or by exploring the world around them.

 One of the dangers that can occur as a result of this curiosity is that your child may place foreign objects into their mouth, nose, or ears.
 While often harmless, this can create a choking hazard and put your child in danger of serious injuries or infections.

 A foreign body in the nose means that an object is present in the nose when it’s not naturally supposed to be there.
 Children under the age of five often have this issue.
 But it’s not uncommon for older children to place foreign objects in their nostrils.

 items that may end up in your child’s nose

 Common items that children put in their noses include:

 - paired disc magnets

-Button batteries, such as those found in a watch, are of particular concern and cause serious injury to the nasal passage in as little as four hours.
-Paired disc magnets that are sometimes used to attach earrings or a nose ring can also damage tissue; however this would occur over a few weeks.
+Button batteries, such as those found in a watch, are of particular concern.
+They can cause serious injury to the nasal passage in as little as four hours.
+Paired disc magnets that are sometimes used to attach earrings or a nose ring can also damage tissue.
+This would typically occur over a few weeks.